alibatti/alibatti.github.io/Where.md

 <ul>

 <li>
-I will be visiting the <a href="https://www.bsc.es/"> <b> Barcelona Supercomputing Center (BSC-CNS) </b> </a> from September 2022 to December 2022.
-Drop me a text if you are in town! </li>
+I will be visiting the wonderful Data Analytics and Visualization Team of the <a href="https://www.bsc.es/"> <b> Barcelona Supercomputing Center (BSC-CNS) </b> </a> from September 2022 to May 2023.
+Drop me a text if you are in town, want to collaborate or just want to explore the Sci-Fi setting of BSC (the supercomputer is hosted in a chapel!)! </li>

 </ul>

 <h3> Conferences and workshops </h3>

-I will be attending the <a href="https://www.elsevier.com/events/conferences/urban-transitions"> <b> Urban Transitions 2022 </b> </a>, in Sitges, Spain, in November 2022.
+I will be attending the <a href="https://www.ic2s2.org/"> <b> IC2S2 2023 </b> </a>, in Copenhagen, Denmark, in July 2023.
 Text me if you will be around too! </li>

 We could have met: <br>

 <ul>

+<li> in November 2022 <a href="https://www.elsevier.com/events/conferences/urban-transitions"> <b> Urban Transitions 2022 </b> </a>, in Sitges, Spain </li>
 <li>in August 2022  at the <a href="https://2022.stateofthemap.org/"> <b> State of the Map 2022 </b> </a>, in Florence, Italy  </li>
 <li>in June 2022  at the <a href="https://www.eventbrite.ie/e/gogreenroutes-summer-school-360-health-where-nature-and-health-rhyme-registration-311068543387"> <b> GoGreenRoutesSummerSchool </b> </a> in Valletta, Malta</li>
 <li>in July 2021 <a href="https://ic2s2-2021.ethz.ch/"> <b> @IC2S2 2021 - 7th International Conference on Computational Social Science </b> </a> <br>